EmaroLab/imu_stream/README.md

-# imu_stream
+# IMU Stream
-Set of Android applications (mobile and wear) to stream imu data from smartwatch to pc.
+Set of Android applications (mobile and wear) to stream IMU data from smartwatch to an MQTT broker.
 # How to install
 **mobile app**